Inedo/inedo-docs/Content/proget/administration/proget-notifications-webhooks/proget-notifications-custom-webhook.md

 Thanks to $UserName for pressing the Promote button.
 ```

 More practically, you can use these Custom Webhooks to integrate into just about any tool that can receive webhooks or has an HTTP-based API.
-Simply format the Custom Webhook's header/content to match that tool's specification and let ProGet
+Simply format the Custom Webhook's header/content to match that tool's specification.

 See the [Defaults and Examples](#examples) to learn how you can customize content.
 Also, keep in mind that you may need to escape certain characters (see [Escaping and Unresolvable Variables](#escaping)).